substrate-asia/hackathon-2023-summer/projects/25-ColossusVault/README.md

   - Senior development engineer, with 8 years of experience in the blockchain field, worked in crypto.com and Debank
   - github: TecSong
 - Lenny（Team Captain, Dapp Development Engineer, Corresponding Author）
+  - Graduate student, research on Distributed storage and blockchain
   - github: lenny-mo
-  - Graduate student, research direction Distributed storage and blockchain